boenshao/leetcode-difficulty-rating-extension/README.md

 The green/yellow/red text color is preserved, so you still can tell the official difficultly.

-If no rating is avaliable for the problem, `N/A` will be shown.
+By default, if no rating is avaliable for the problem, `N/A` will be shown.
+You can change the setting in extension popup.

 ## Preview